 5 Tips for Mickey’s Very Merry Christmas Party

 If you love the holidays and the extra magic that comes along with them, Mickey’s Very Merry Christmas Party is for you.
 This extra ticket event combines everything that is great about Disney and Christmas into one fun-filled night.
 There is a lot to see and do during the 5 hour event.
 The first time we went to the party, we had no plan and no idea what to expect.
-2019 will be our third Christmas party.
-We have learned a lot of great information that we are excited share with you.
+Now we have been to several Christmas parties.
+We learned a lot of great information that we are excited share with you.
 This post provides our top 5 tips for attending Mickey’s Christmas Party!

 *Throughout the remainder of this post, Mickey’s Very Merry Christmas Party will be referred to as MVMCP

 1– Buy Your Ticket Ahead of Time and Arrive Before the Party Starts

 The first Christmas party that we went to was sold out.
 If you plan on going to MVMCP, we recommend buying your ticket in advance.
 There is nothing worse that counting on going to Mickey’s Christmas Party and finding out that you waited too long and it’s sold out.
 Also, if you buy the ticket online at least one day prior, you save $10 per ticket.

 Mickey’s Christmas Party takes place on select nights from 7pm until midnight in the Magic Kingdom.
 However, even if you do not have a theme park ticket for that day, Disney lets guests with Christmas Party tickets enter the Magic Kingdom starting at 4pm.
 That’s correct, a MVMCP ticket gives access to the Christmas Party as well as Magic Kingdom starting at 4pm.